vijayneethipudi/aws-learning-vijay/ec2/readme.md

     2. HTTP on PORT 80 for all CIDR range 0.0.0.0/0

-SSH into the instance or you can use connect option in the EC2 console run the following commands
+SSH into the instance or you can use connect option in the EC2 console and run the following commands

     `sudo su`